cjyuan/ITD-Step-Feedback/step-4.md

 >
 > If you need help fixing your code, you can share your code to an AI tool and ask it the relevant questions.

+---
+Some of the images are not displaying correctly.
+Please verify each image URL to ensure it points to a publicly accessible image.

+One way to confirm that a URL is publicly accessible is to open it in an incognito browser window.
+If the image loads successfully without requiring authentication, the URL is likely accessible to external users.

 #### 4. Only HTML errors